tayloraswift/swift-png/examples/README.md

     }
 ```

-If you understood how we implemented the unpacking function, then the packing function should be easy to understand too.
+If you understood how we implemented the unpacking function, then the packing function should be easy to write too.
 Mirroring the convolution functions, *Swift PNG* provides eight deconvolution helper functions.
 The generic parameters have the exact same meanings as they did before.

 ```swift
 extension PNG